oluwaluhmie/Oluwaluhmie/README.md

 # Hi 👋, My name is Olumide Olajide

-Growing Frontend Web Developer looking to take continue growing his career.
+I'm a Frontend Developer and a Tech Enthusiast!

 ## 💫 Little Bit More About Me